lizamozy/Computer-Vision-Drone-Research/README.md

 ### 5. Visualize the camera feed in another fresh terminal using `rqt_image_view` or `RViz2`.
 * may need to manually select the correct topic in the gui if jsut seeing grey gradient/ blank screen

-### Then run any of the python scripts in the repo after all of these steps are completed
+### 6. Run any of the python scripts in the repo after all of these steps are completed
 * do not run more than one program at once as MAVSDK can get confused on ports being busy
-*** To run `reported_position.py` user needs to create additional ros bridge to gather the gazebo world GPS data and run this bridge in another seperate terminal **
+* To run `reported_position.py` user needs to create additional ros bridge to gather the gazebo world GPS data and run this bridge in another seperate terminal